Bengaluru: Parks and recreation

 Bengaluru is known as the "Garden City of India" because of its greenery.
 In May 2012, Lonely Planet listed the city as one of the world's top ten cities to visit.
 As of 2024, Bengaluru has 1,288 public parks maintained by the corporation.
 The Lal Bagh was established in the 1760s, and was later expanded into a 240 acre botanical garden in the 19th century.
 It incorporates a hillock made of gneiss, formed billions of years ago, and is a declared national geological monument.
 The garden has a watch tower built in the 16th century by Kempe Gowda, a glass house built in 1889 on the model of The Crystal Palace in London, old hero stones, and houses many exotic species of plants.
 A biannual flowershow is held at the gardens during the weeks of India's Republic Day and Independence Day.

 The Cubbon Park is a large park spanning 300 acre in the heart of the city, and was established in 1870.
 It hosts the Bangalore Aquarium, and the Bangalore central library.
 Bannerghatta National Park is a 260.51 km2 national park and protected area, located south of the city.
 The old central prison was decommissioned in 2000 and was redeveloped in to Freedom Park.

 Elgin Talkies, built in 1896, was the first theatre in Bengaluru.
 In the later half of the 20th century, the city had 149 single screens, most of them situated along the Kempegowda Road near the Kempegowda Bus Station.
-In the 21st century, large multiplexes with multiple screens began replacing the single screen theaters, and the city is now home to a large number of multiplexes.
+In the 21st century, large multiplexes with multiple screens began replacing the single screen theatres, and the city is now home to a large number of multiplexes.
 Stage plays and dramas of different genres and languages are enacted in theatres across the city.